 This podcast was started as a place for me to talk about music and promote the songs from “Escape from Society.”
-Each episode plays a song from the album and tells some stories about how it was written or recorded, or what influenced it.
-Funny stories pop up and I also explain some things about my process and my ideas on music in general.
+Most of the first 14 episodes DJ a song from the album and tell some stories about how it was written or recorded, or what influenced it.
+In episode 16 I begin a new format, discussing my performances and DJing the music that I’ve been directly involved with each month.

-Podcasts are free and will be released about once every 2 weeks starting July 2012.
-They are streaming below and here’s the link to go subscribe and get it at the iTunes Store: Escape From Society Podcast on iTunes
+Episodes very in length but always feature at least as much music as talking.
+They are streaming below and here’s the link to go subscribe from the iTunes Store: Escape From Society Podcast on iTunes

 Episode 1: Middle of Nowhere

 This episode introduces song-poems by playing the Ron Davis classic “Escape From Society” and then moves on to discuss the song “Middle of Nowhere.”
 Posted July 10, 2012.
 Running time 17:36